try·st·imu·li

 Finding Versions of a Braid

 In order to merge concurrent updates, programs need to be able to fetch a list of current tips.
-For some formats, this only requires the fetch capability, but for others the version history may be encrypted and require the read capability to decrypt.
+For some formats, this only requires the fetch capability for the braid, but for others might encrypt the version history and require the read capability to decrypt.

 Subscribing to a Braid